Oregon, Cape Cod and Fun in Winter Park

 I'm proud to say it's been almost a month since my last blog entry.
 This can only mean one thing → I've been having too much fun to blog.
-The good news is I finally found time to right about our recent adventures, so grab yourself a tasty beverage and read on.
+The good news is I finally found time to write about our recent adventures, so grab yourself a tasty beverage and read on.

-Within hours of my last blog post, Trish and I hopped on a plane to visit my good friends, Clint and Amber, in Oregon.
+Within hours of my last blog post, Trish and I hopped on a plane to visit my good friends, Clint and Autumn, in Oregon.
 We flew into Portland and spent the weekend hiking in Silver Falls and drinking good beer at the Oregon Brewers Festival and Edgefield.
 Edgefield is one my favorite places on Earth, encapsulating a farm/resort environment with 27 different features.
 The features range from a soaking pool to a winery to a pool hall to scotch tasting in a shack next to a garden.

 The weekend was especially fun since Autumn was pregnant and it was two weeks before the due date of their first child.
 Broderick Jordan Wilburn Foster was born yesterday and I hear the whole family is doing well.

 Trish and I spent the night at Edgefield on Saturday and caught an early flight from Portland to Boston the next morning.
 Her brother (also named Matt) lives near Boston and we drove our rental Volvo convertible (to fit in with the New Englanders) to his house Sunday night.
 On the Hertz Bus from the airport met Nigel Parry, a professional photographer.
 Not just anybody, but someone that's shot pictures of some very famous people.
 Trish is also a photographer, so they had a long conversation and it inspired her to resign from her sales job last week.
 Actually, it wasn't that meeting, she's been wanting to be a famous photographer since she was in high school.
 Now that dream shall happen.
 She's awesome.